ulasahin/FileUploadSystem/README.md

 # FileUploadSystem

-A Spring Boot and Angular application for file uploading and management.
+A Spring Boot application for file uploading and management.

 ## About the Project